The Top 12 Early Relationship Red Flags & Signs You Should Get Out Now!

 It's all right for your partner to bring them up or still feel a little glum about their previous relationship, but there is a limit.
 Some possible red flags are if they:

 If you feel like you're just a substitute, this may be why you end the relationship.
+For obvious reasons, this is one of the top dating deal breakers.
 It is no fun to be on the rebound since the other person is likely to move on quickly without developing deep feelings for you, whether intentionally or because they are not ready, potentially leaving you heartbroken.

 One of the cornerstones of a good relationship is apologizing and compromising.
 Couples will get into fights or be wrong about things, and apologizing is a great way to hold accountability and help repair the problems you will inevitably face.
 These aren’t necessarily warning signs or red flags, rather, they are things that simply come up even in healthy relationships and can be dealt with constructively through conflict resolution.